miragejs/site/copy/final.md

 **Mirage is a server that runs in the browser**.
 Its code lives right alongside the rest of your frontend JavaScript.

-Once it starts, Mirage will intercept any network request your app makes and respond with some data, just like a real server would.
+Once it starts, Mirage will intercept any network request your app makes and respond with its data, just like a real server would.

-You can tweak things like latency, error codes, HTTP headers, and more.
+And Mirage lets you handle responses with as much flexibility and power as a real server has.
+You can tweak things like latency, error codes and HTTP headers.
 Mirage even has an in-memory database that lets you persist data too.
-And you can write tests against all this functionality.
+And the kicker is, you can write front-end tests against all this functionality.

-With Mirage, you can see exactly how your app will behave in its production environment.
+Mirage lets you build a feature-complete frontend app, and see exactly how it will behave in its production environment.

 ## Live demo